zenderovpaulo95/Crash-Bandicoot-NSame-Trilogy-tool/README.md

 ## Welcome to Crash Bandicoot N. Same Triology mod tool
-This tool is made for modifying text files.
+This tool is made for modifying text, texture and pak files.